shawnleftwich/documentation/brokers/rest.md

           "generate": true,                                    // Optional.
 If omitted, leaves unchanged.
           "template_name": "generic_template.doc"              // Optional.
 Needs to exist if generate is true.
       },
       "auto_send_invoices": {                                  // Optional.
 If omitted will not auto_send.
 If passed, will set to auto-send.
-        "interval": "weekly",                                  // See `auto_send_invoices` values below "at": 4,                                               // Day of week or day of month to send on (a little before midnight on this daty)
+        "day": 4,                                              // Day of week (0-6, Sunday is zero) or day of month (calendar day of the month, 1-28) to send on.
+Which one depends on `billing_interval`.
         "print_user_email": "user@example.com"                 // For any invoices set to deliver as "print", what user to email them to.
       }
       "method": "email",                                       // Required.
 One of "print", "email".